keycole/employ-ease/README.md

 - Fork or clone the repository
 - Navigate to the folder containing the repository and enter ```npm i``` into the command line to install dependencies
 - Create a .env file with your own passwords and information
-- Create your databases in MySQL using the employeeDBSeed file or your own data.
+- Create your database and tables in MySQL using the employeeDBSeed file or your own data.
 - To start the CLI, enter ```node server.js``` into the command line to launch the application

 ## Usage